dnaforge/dnaforge-backend/Protocol.md

 # Protocol

 This document describes the communication protocol between clients and the server.
 All messages must be encoded in JSON format.
+The examples use `curl` and [`websocat`](https://github.com/vi/websocat) to communicate with the server.
+To parse JSON responses, `jq` is used.

 ## Authentication